 There are three doctors' surgeries in the surrounding area: Monkfield Medical Practice in Cambourne, Bourn Surgery and Comberton Surgery.
-The Monkfield Medical Practice is likely to require a further expansion to be able to support the New Village.
 A dental surgery and pharmacy are located in Cambourne.
-The nearest

-NHS hospital, Addenbrooke's is located in Cambridge, 16km away.
+The nearest NHS hospital, Addenbrooke's is located in Cambridge, 16km away.